 Please note that in accordance with Internal Revenue Service regulations, the University of Tennessee at Chattanooga is prohibited from appraising or estimating the value of any gift.
 Donors who require an appraisal need to make arrangements to do so with an independent appraiser and pay for that service themselves.
 Acceptance of a gift at an appraised value does not necessarily constitute endorsement of said valuation.

-To find an appraiser, consider searching the International Society of Appraisers Member Directory.
+To find an appraiser, consider searching the International Society of Appraisers Member Directory, Society of American Archivists Directory of Consultants, or the Antiquarian Booksellers' Association of America.

 The donor will receive an acknowledgment response from the University of Tennessee at Chattanooga upon receipt of the gift.